apache/openwhisk/README.md

   # login
   vagrant ssh

-  # follow instructions in Ubuntu cheat sheet
+  # follow instructions for Ubuntu users

   # when all steps are completed, logout
   logout